sureshvenkatesan1/usingJFrogCLI/repos/download_upload_artifacts/download_a_big_zip_in_parts.md

 ```

 #### Workaround Script
-To bypass this connection reset issue, we created a script to download the file in smaller parts and then combine them.
+To bypass this connection reset issue, the script [download_a_big_zip_in_parts.sh](download_a_big_zip_in_parts.sh) downloads the zip file in smaller parts and then combines them.
 This approach avoids downloading the entire file in one go, reducing the likelihood of a disconnection from the F5 server.

 #### Workaround Script Explanation